max-hoffman/maxh/content/posts/minimalist-workflow-execution.md

 ---
 title: "Unrealistic DS - Minimalist Workflows"
-type: "data science"
+type: "post"
 date: 2020-04-14T15:32:59-07:00
 draft: true
 ---

-_“Right-thing philosophy is based on letting the experts do their expert thing all the way to the end before users get their hands on it.
+>Right-thing philosophy is based on letting the experts do their expert thing all the way to the end before users get their hands on it.
 [But] in some cases, the software system that succeeds starts with a kernel of good technology, but it is not committed to fully realizing that technology.
-By enabling users to live in the implementation to some extent or to mold the technology to users’ needs while dropping hurdles to the use of the technology, that system is able to survive and evolve.” - Richard P Gabriel_
+By enabling users to live in the implementation to some extent or to mold the technology to users’ needs while dropping hurdles to the use of the technology, that system is able to survive and evolve. - Richard P Gabriel

 These are a few ideas that might not be possible to develop right now (or might not even be good ideas in practice),